1954 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The 1954 quarter tells a compelling story through its design—one that captures America during its post-war transformation and economic prosperity.

-As collectors examine these Eisenhower-era silver quarters today, they’re holding pieces that were minted during a pivotal period when America was establishing itself as a global superpower.
-The coin’s design elements reflect both timeless artistic craftsmanship and the enduring values that would carry Washington Quarters through the final decade of traditional silver coinage.
+When collectors examine these Eisenhower-era silver quarters today, they are holding pieces struck during a period when America was consolidating its role as a global superpower, the suburbs were expanding at record pace, and prosperity was reshaping daily life.
+The coin’s design elements reflect timeless artistic craftsmanship and the patriotic values that defined the final decade of traditional silver coinage.

 The Obverse Of The 1954 Quarter

-Above the portrait, the word “LIBERTY” arches to follow the upper coin edge.
-The date mirrors it, following the curve of the lower edge.
-And the motto “IN GOD WE TRUST” is to the left of the portrait.
+Above the portrait, the word “LIBERTY” arcs along the upper coin edge, while the date mirrors it along the lower edge.
+The motto “IN GOD WE TRUST” appears to the left of the portrait—and one of the most common wrong-planchet error identifiers is the partial or complete loss of this motto when the design overruns a smaller planchet.

 The Reverse Of The 1954 Quarter